lidofinance/dual-governance/docs/mechanism.md

 ### Rage Quit state

 The Rage Quit state allows all stakers who elected to leave the protocol via rage quit to fully withdraw their ETH without being subject to any new or pending DAO decisions.
-Entering this state means that stakers and the DAO weren't able to resolve the dispute so the DAO is misaligned with a significant part of stakers.
+Entering this state means that the stakers and the DAO weren't able to resolve the dispute so the DAO is misaligned with a significant part of the stakers.

 Upon entry into the Rage Quit state, three things happen: